khjaaske/KHJAASKE.github.io/cmdline_course.md

 * Week 6: Installing and Running Programs
 * Week 7: Version Control and Final Assignment

+Week 3 was basic corpus processing with downloading text files, converting them to correct format and starting with regular expressions to try to find some strings from the texts.
+Week 4 continued the same further with commands such as grep and sed to modify text files into word lists or sentence per line formats.
+During week 5 and configuration files things started to turn incomprehensible and the further the course continued the less I understood.
+Scripts: I don't really know how to work with them.
+Week 6 was about installing more programmes into the Ubuntu system.
+Python was installed and NLTK databases were tested with part-of-speech tagging and automatic language recognition.
+Finally week 7 was setting up a remote repository for any software that is created and a platforme for Internet pages was created and here it is tested then.
+So this is also about version control of the changes in the programming projects.

 TABLE 1.
 Momentum arm length of measured items in different planes.